armory/docs/content/en/contribute/github-changes.md

    ![EditFileIcon](/images/contribute/github-edit-file-icon.jpg)

 1. Make your changes in the GitHub markdown editor.
+Be sure to follow the guidelines in the {{< linkWithTitle "contribute/docs-style-guide.md" >}}.
 1. Fill in the **Propose file change** form.

    ![ProposeFileChange](/images/contribute/github-propose-file-change-form.jpg)